White Rocks Complex

 The White Rocks Holiday Complex is an abandoned former military and tourism facility located on Malta's eastern coast near Baħar iċ-Ċagħaq.
 Covering an area of approximately 450,000 square meters, the complex offers stunning views of the Mediterranean Sea but has fallen into disrepair since its abandonment in 1995.
 Despite numerous development proposals over more than two decades, the site remains in limbo, with deteriorating structures now largely covered in graffiti art.
+In November 2025, the Maltese government pledged to turn the area into a national park.